keerti-yadav/Brain_Tumor/README.md

 The segmentation module performs pixel-wise classification to identify the exact tumor region in MRI images.
 It is implemented using a U-Net architecture, which is well-suited for biomedical image segmentation.

-The model outputs a binary mask where:

-* 0 represents background
-* 1 represents tumor region

 ---